 It is said that “The pen is mightier than the sword.”
 Cameras work pretty good, too.
 The combination is powerful – inside and out.
 We invite you to use these weapons here.

-For ideas and assistance with mentoring, development, implementation, and facilitation of writing groups, etc., please see PROGRAMS here.
+For ideas and assistance with mentoring, development, implementation, and facilitation of writing groups, etc., please see SESSIONS here.
 (Project 1:1000 may be able to provide coordination with local schools to satisfy credits, graduation requirements, etc. See Education for additional information).